WordPress/gutenberg/packages/block-editor/README.md

 Hook that retrieves the given setting for the block instance in use.

-It looks up the settings first in the block instance hierarchy.
-If none is found, it'll look it up in the block editor store.
+It looks up the setting first in the block instance hierarchy.
+If none is found, it'll look it up in the block editor settings.

 _Usage_